13th Dalai Lama: Military expeditions in Tibet

 In June 1908, C.G.E.
 Mannerheim met Thubten Gyatso in Wutai Shan during the course of his expedition from Turkestan to Peking.
 Mannerheim wrote his diary and notes in Swedish to conceal the fact that his ethnographic and scientific party was also an elaborate intelligence gathering mission for the Imperial Russian army.
 The 13th Dalai Lama gave a blessing of white silk for the Russian Czar.
 Worried about his safety, Mannerheim gave Tibet's spiritual pontiff a Browning revolver and showed him how to reload the weapon.

 In September 1908, the Dalai Lama was granted an audience with the Guangxu Emperor and Empress Dowager Cixi.
 The emperor tried to stress Tibet's subservient role, although the Dalai Lama refused to kowtow to him.
-He stayed in Beijing until the end of 1908.
+He stayed in Beijing until the end of 1908; during such time, both the Guangxu Emperor and the Empress Dowager died and were succeeded by the Xuantong Emperor, with Prince Chun as regent.

 When he returned to Tibet in December 1908, he began reorganising the government, but the Qing sent a military expedition of its own to Tibet in 1910 and he had to flee to India.

-In 1911 the Qing dynasty was overthrown in the Xinhai Revolution and by the end of 1912 the last Qing troops had been escorted out of Tibet.